julioespin/julioespin.github.io/Python_Engineering_Project.md

 ## Let's Get Started!

 Picture this: You are out in the field and collect a sample of dirt but you are curious to know how much of your sample contains iron?
 You start to think about ways to separate iron from other impurities of the sample and then remember an article that discussed this process.
 The answer? **froth flotation**.
 In the mining industry, froth flotation is a process used to purify minerals from unwanted materials.
 This process involves mixing the sample in an aqueous solution and then coating the mineral with a coating agent that makes them repefll water.
 The mixture is then injected with air bubbles that causes the material of interest (the one with the coating agent) to float towards the top and creates a froth.
-The froth can be then separated from the rest of the material.
+The froth is then separated from the rest of the material.

 In this analysis, I examine the % Iron Concentrare from a flotation plant to determine the purity of the iron sample.
 In my analysis, I found that